jeffThompson/TechnologyAndTheLandscape/MidtermResearchProjectAssignment.md

 * Oct 20: Draft of research project due
 * Oct 27: Final draft due, publish online in class

+####OCT 27: FINAL DRAFT
+For next week, please prepare the final draft of your research project.
+You should make changes based on the feedback you got, tighten up your argument and language, and decide what images you want to use and where they should go.
+We'll have time in class next week to format them as [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and publish them to Github, but you're welcome to get started this week if you want (you can look at [this cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for formatting examples.)

+A note on images: JPGs are preferred, and will be displayed full-width automatically.
+We can put nice captions below them, so think about what those should be too.

+Please bring your final version as a file and your laptop to class next week.

 #### OCT 6: TOPIC, BIBLIOGRAPHY, AND VISUAL MATERIAL
 The first step in this project will be gathering sources for your research, both written and visual.
 Please prepare a bibliography of written texts you think you may use.
 This should include the citation, as well as a one-sentence annotation on how you think the source might fit.
 Citations should be in MLA format – you can use [this online generator](http://www.citationmachine.net/mla/cite-a-book) to make things easier.